Klus3kk/ai_repo/README.md

 # ai_repo
 This repository contains my practises for AI Engineer.
+It includes ML Algorithms, my analysis codes and datasets (that are available on Kaggle).